diegolima/tabletop-xcom/README.md

 # tabletop-xcom
-XCOM: The Board Defense mod for Tabletop Simulator
+XCOM: The Board Game mod for Tabletop Simulator